SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/add-custom-path.md

 Alter System configuration files

-Next I'll present how to alter the system configuration files.
+Next, I'll present how to alter the system configuration files.
 The configuration files considered "system files" are:

 * SoApplicationConfiguration
 * SoObjectMapping